 Home energy assessments led to success

 All Zones conducted domestic energy assessments as a method of auditing and implementing household behavioural change.
-This was consistently noted by interviewees as being particularly successful in terms of engaging householders, and leading to the installation of simple, low cost energy efficiency measures.
+This was consistently noted by interviewees as being particularly successful in terms of engaging householders, and leading to the installation of simple, low-cost energy efficiency measures.
 The most successful domestic projects also seemed to benefit from a simple yet flexible approach.
-For example, projects where households received a customised service following an energy assessment, and were provided with a series of relevant measures that had been identified as being beneficial to their homes.
-Future schemes could seek to follow these successes and note the benefit and positive impact of door-to-door, face-to-face engagement with households.
+For example, projects where households received a customised service following an energy assessment, and were provided with a series of relevant measures that had been identified as being beneficial to their homes. and the evaluation also noted the benefit and positive impact of door-to-door, face-to-face engagement with households.

-However, to ensure that CO2 reductions are maximised, this engagement and installation of simple energy saving measures needs to translate into further measures being installed.
-Local authorities should be aware that high levels of assessments do not always translate into further cost-effective measures being installed.
-This is particularly the case in areas with high levels of private solid walled properties where the significantly higher costs and disruption involved in installing solid wall insulation are prohibitive for most households.
+However, to maximise CO2 reductions, engagement and installation of simple energy-saving measures needs to translate into further measures being installed.
+High levels of assessments did not always translate into further cost-effective measures being installed.
+This was particularly the case in areas with high levels of private solid walled properties where the significantly higher costs and disruption involved in installing solid wall insulation were prohibitive at the time for most households.

-The most successful Zones at getting people to take up energy saving measures were those that had relatively high numbers of homes with loft and cavity walls that needed insulating, which is much easier and cheaper to do.
+The most successful Zones at getting people to take up energy-saving measures were those that had relatively high numbers of homes with loft and cavity walls that needed insulating, which is much easier and cheaper to install.
 They targeted the home energy assessments on private housing that needed loft and cavity wall insulation and boilers, and offered subsidies on these improvements.